siddarth09/100daysof_ROS/README.md

 # DAY 14:
 Servo motors, the servo is subcribed to "servo" topic while the publisher node publishes the angle of rotation, the servo motor starts rotating.

+# DAY 15:
+LDR, Using the msg file created on DAY 3, I used this to get the intensity form LDR sensor